About Spectrum

 Assistant Conductor & Accompanist

 James Barkovic has been active in the Boston area as a conductor, pianist, organist, violist and accompanist for more than thirty years.
 In addition to serving as the Assistant Conductor and Accompanist for The Spectrum Singers, he is the Music Director of the Westford Chorus.
 He serves as Music Director at Holy Family Parish and West Concord Union Church, both of Concord, Mass.
-Mr. Barkovic is the Chapel Organist and Instructor of Organ at Middlesex School, also of Concord.
+Jim is the Chapel Organist and Instructor of Organ at Middlesex School, also of Concord.
 He is also the Choir Director at Congregation B’nai Shalom of Westborough, Mass.

-Mr. Barkovic received his Master of Music in Piano Performance from the New England Conservatory of Music, where he studied with Stephen Drury, performed in master classes for Leonard Shure and Veronica Jochum, and studied organ improvisation with William Porter.
+Jim received his Master of Music in Piano Performance from the New England Conservatory of Music, where he studied with Stephen Drury, performed in master classes for Leonard Shure and Veronica Jochum, and studied organ improvisation with William Porter.
 A native of Minnesota, he received his undergraduate diploma from St. Olaf College, with concentrations in music theory and history.

 Singers